boscoh/pdbremix/readme.md

 ### Restart files: topologies and coordinates

 But before anything happens, you need to turn a PDB file into a set of restart files.
-This is carried out with the `simulate.pdb_to_topology` function, which will take a PDB file and given the `force_field`, using the tools in each MD package:
+This is carried out with the `simulate.pdb_to_top_and_crds ` function, which will take a PDB file and given the `force_field`, using the tools in each MD package:

 - setup disulfide bonds
 - detect charged/polar residue state